 Schedule a Free Consultation With a Scottsdale Brain Injury Lawyer Near You

 Victims of traumatic brain injuries need immediate help.
 Quick medical help upfront can help reduce the severity of medical problems later.
 Fast legal help is needed to prepare the evidence, speak with witnesses, and question the responsible parties in or order to get the best settlement or jury award possible.
-For help now, call the Scottsdale personal injury law firm of Amar Esq.
-PLLC at 480.802.8232 or complete our contact form.
-Our Scottsdale traumatic brain injury law firm is ready to help you get justice.
+To schedule a free consultation contact us at 480-802-8232.
+Our Scottsdale brain injury law firm is ready to help you get justice.
 We see victims outside and away from the office when needed.